vueschool/vue-masterclass/README.md

 # The Vue 3 Masterclass

 ### This branch is to demonstrate code changes required for using Firebase version 9.

-(WIP)
+Thanks [Michael Haslam](https://github.com/Ongomobile) for contributing these firebase 9 changes!

 [![](https://vueschool.io/media/f007f6057444d9a7f567163391d2b366/vuejs-3-master-class-not-transparent.jpg)](https://vueschool.io/the-vuejs-master-class)